course-details-portlet

 Learning methods and activities

 Lectures, group work, case solution and discussions.
-The norm is 2 hours lecture each week and 2 hours of case work, individual or in group.
+The norm is combined 2 hours lecture and case work, twice each week.

 Mandatory activities: